-Supporting the coordinating groups is a large community of repeater operators.
-Like the coordinating groups themselves, repeater operators tend to be fiercely independent.
-Historically, attempts by coordinating groups to implement various changes have often been met with resistance by the operator community.
+Supporting the coordinating groups is a large community of repeater trustees.
+Like the coordinating groups themselves, repeater trustees tend to be fiercely independent.
+Historically, attempts by coordinating groups to implement various changes have often been met with resistance by the trustee community.

 Adoption of new narrowband FM and digital modes varies greatly across the nation.

 Coordinators are all over the map on solutions and coordination practices for the new modes.

 It is important that the ARRL understands and works with the proponents of both the existing analog technologies as well as the newer digital technologies.
-The ARRL focus needs to be on consensus building and important that we not advocate one approach over another (analog vs. digital) or one digital technology over another (such as D-STAR over APCO-25).
+The ARRL focus needs to be on consensus-building.
+It is important that we not advocate one approach over another (analog vs. digital) or one digital technology over another (such as D-STAR over APCO-25).
 Our discussions should be on the best spectrum efficiency for all, regardless of whether it is for digital or analog communications.
 Part of that efficiency is the incorporation of narrowband technologies into the amateur spectrum.

 Whatever approach the ARRL Board ultimately chooses, we strongly recommend a high degree of transparency in all communications and discussions.
-With the regulation by bandwidth episode painfully in mind, and considering the highly volatile nature of the groups and individuals involved in the upcoming discussion, extreme transparency is perhaps the only way to avoid accusations of impropriety.
+Considering the highly volatile nature of the groups and individuals involved in the upcoming discussion, extreme transparency is perhaps the only way to avoid accusations of impropriety.